 - Remember – no tipping in Japan.
 Similar to Italy, many restaurants have seating fees (usually $2 – $6/per person) in lieu of tips.

 Power outlets in Japan

-- If you live in the US, you will not need a power plug adapter while visiting Japan.
-Wahoo!
-However, you may need a voltage converter when using certain tools/appliances.
-We didn’t get a voltage converter and had no trouble using a curling iron, straightener or charging batteries.
+- If you live in the US, you will NOT need to purchase a power plug adapter while visiting Japan.
+However, you may need a voltage converter when using certain tools/appliances, here’s the exact converter we purchased.

 Public transportation in Japan

 - I highly recommend using public transportation while visiting Japan.
 Not only are trains and buses incredibly clean, they’re also efficient and on time.
 The bullet train is an experience in and of itself – running at 185 miles per hour, it’s one of the fastest in the world.